dmahajan980/node-weather-app/README.md

 # Weather App

-A weather checking app built on node.js (express.js).
-This app uses handlebars.js as its template engine.
+A weather forecasting app built on node.js (express.js).

 ## Installation
 1. Clone or download the repository.